TimeLordTheDr/githubbing/README.md

 **THE FAKE CONFLICT LINE**

 **This pull-merge-push from-to origin/Fake was done with WebStorm VCS GUI**

+**Checking whether WebStorm automatically defines fast-forward pull or not**